 How to make birria at home?

-The first thing to do is prepare the ingredients:
+The first thing to do to prepare tacos de birria is prepare the ingredients:

-- Soak the chiles in boiling water; if you want more flavor, you can toast them on a comal before.
+- Soak the chiles in boiling water; if you want more flavor, you can toast them on a comal first.

 - Then you have to roast the tomato, garlic, and onion to make the broth.
-Roast them in the comal, pan, or oven.
-When they are almost burned, blend with the chiles.
-Pour this caldillo into a pot, add the spices and the oyster mushrooms.
+Roast them on the comal, on a pan, or in the oven.
+When they are almost burned, blend them with the chiles.
+Pour this caldillo into a pot, and add the spices and the oyster mushrooms.

-- When ready, heat the corn tortillas, fill them with the vegan birria.
-Finish each taco with onion and chopped cilantro, squeeze half a lime on it.
+- When ready, heat the corn tortillas, and fill them with the vegan birria.
+Finish each taco with onion and chopped cilantro, and squeeze half a lime on it.

 - Serve with a bowl or cup of broth on one side of the tacos.
 Before each bite, soak the taco in the broth.

-✎TIP Before heating the corn tortillas you can dip each tortilla in the birria broth.
-Look for tortillas that are good, made of good corn and that are not very thin so they do not break and hold each bite until the last one.
+✎TIP Before heating the corn tortillas, you can dip each tortilla in the birria broth.
+Look for tortillas that are good, made of good corn, and that are not very thin so they do not break but hold each bite until the last one.